tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 The recipient must reply within 72 hours, and the reply can be viewed.

 ### Can I view or receive user replies?
-Yes, and no additional fees will be incurred by SMS replies.
+Yes, and no additional fees will be charged for SMS replies.
 Replies can be viewed in the [Reply Records](https://console.cloud.tencent.com/smsv2/statistics-csms/record) section in the console or obtained by setting the callback address.

 ### What is the number used to send SMS messages after I activate Tencent Cloud SMS?
-- For Mainland China SMS: the number contains 13–20 digits starting with 1069 and ending with a random number assigned by the carrier.
+- For Chinese Mainland SMS: the number contains 13–20 digits starting with 1069 and ending with a random number assigned by the carrier.
 - For Global SMS: no numbers but only Qsms or Qcloud will be displayed.

 ### Can I send different SMS messages to different mobiles numbers at the same time?